ShabnamRani-jpg/accountill/README.md

 ```

-To get your Google ClientID for authentication, go to the [credential Page ](https://console.cloud.google.com/apis/credentials) (if you are new, then [create a new project first](https://console.cloud.google.com/projectcreate) and follow the following steps;

 - Click Create credentials > OAuth client ID.
 - Select the Web application type.
 - Name your OAuth client and click Create